-Notice the first part of our statement: "God opposes the proud."
+Look closely at the first part of our statement: "God opposes the proud."
 The Greek verb for "oppose" is antitassomai.
 It means: "to be hostile toward, to battle against, to set oneself against, to resist."
 It appears in Acts 18:6 which states, "But when the Jews opposed Paul and became abusive, he shook out his clothes in protest..."
 We see the same word in James 5:6, "You have condemned and murdered innocent men, who were not opposing you."

 It's bad to have people oppose you, no doubt, but know this.
 If I am proud, God opposes me.
-God sets Himself against, He resists, He battles, He is against the proud.
-Pride is no small problem, my friend.
-Feel the weight of the following texts...
+God resists, battles, sets Himself against the proud.
+Pride is no trifling matter, my friend.
+Feel the weight of the following texts.

-Proverbs 6:16-17 "There are six things the LORD hates, seven that are detestable to him: haughty eyes, a lying tongue, hands that shed innocent blood..."
+-Proverbs 6:16-17 "There are six things the LORD hates, seven that are detestable to him: haughty eyes, a lying tongue, hands that shed innocent blood..."

-Proverbs 8:13 I hate pride and arrogance, evil behavior and perverse speech.

-Proverbs 16:5 The LORD detests all the proud of heart.
+-Proverbs 8:13 I hate pride and arrogance, evil behavior and perverse speech. -Proverbs 16:5 The LORD detests all the proud of heart.
 Be sure of this: They will not go unpunished.